-This Unit is one of two Units in the framework of a PDA Diploma in Project Management.
-The PDA is designed to support you in your current project management role.
-It may provide you with the first steps in the development of your project management skills and enable you to progress in due course to other widely recognised professional project management qualifications such as PRINCE2 and the Diploma in Programme and Project Management.
+This Unit is one of two Units in the PDA in Project Management at SCQF level 8.
+The PDA may provide you with the first steps in the development of your project management skills and enable you to progress in due course to other widely recognised professional project management qualifications such as PRINCE2 and the Diploma in Programme and Project Management.